best-practice-and-impact/govcookiecutter/README.md

 # `govcookiecutter`

-A cookiecutter template for analytical, code-based projects within Her Majesty's Government.
+A cookiecutter template for analytical, code-based projects within Her Majesty's Government, and wider public sector.

 ## Who/what is this for?

-This template is for any HM Government analyst(s) who codes!
+This template is for any public sector analyst(s) who codes!
 It's main purpose is to:

 1. Provide a lightweight, Agile-like approach to Analytical Quality Assurance (AQA)
 2. Help quickly set up standardised project structures.